sarmedmujaddid/RivertyAssessment/README.md

 # Installation Instructions

-Clone the Repository:
+Clone the GitHub repository: Start by cloning the GitHub repository to your local machine using the command:

 ```
 git clone <https://github.com/sarmedmujaddid/RivertyAssessment.git>

-cd <repository-folder>
 ```

 # Install Dependencies: